 Have you ever pushed the Back button on your browser because a page took more than 3 seconds to load?
 More than 40% of people do exactly the same thing.

 Website speed is extremely important for your SEO success.

 According to Alexa fast-loading sites rank significantly higher than slow-loading sites.
-Keep in mind Google ranks pages not sites but if your website is fast all your page have a better potential to rank for your target keywords.
+Keep in mind Google ranks pages, not sites but if your website is fast all your page has a better potential to rank for your target keywords.

 There is a simple explanation.

 If your website is slow and people abandon it this will decrease the time they stay on-site, bounce rate, average impressions per visit, etc. All these are major Google ranking factors.

 Let’s determine how fast is your website.
 You can use the following tools:

 Gtmetrix – It grades your site’s performance and provides actionable recommendations on how to fix these issues.

 Pingdom Website Speed Test – Speed Test, DNS Health Ping, and Traceroute (measure server response time).
 They offer real user monitoring services which I highly recommend.
 They show your website’s loading times distribution in different locations.

 Google PageSpeed Insights – This tool grades your website score on desktop and mobile devices.